SUbscriber Winter Parasite Control

 Decide when you're going to give your treatment for encysted small reworm.
 The is usually between December and February, 8-12 week after your last worm egg count.

-- TEST: Take a worm egg count in the usual way (and a tapeworm test if you are due to do one at this time of year.)
+- TEST: Take a worm egg count in the usual way.
 Await the results.

 - TREAT: With the appropriate worming product.

-- TEST AGAIN: If the first worm egg count was positive then 10-14 days after treatment please send in the reduction test worm egg count included in your winter subscription pack.
+- TEST AGAIN: If the first worm egg count was 200 e.p.g. or over, then we will send you a separate worm egg count for you to use as a reduction test 10-14 days after worming treatment.
 This will monitor whether any resistance is present to the chemical that was used.
-If the first worm egg count came back as <50 e.p.g. then there's no point in testing again; save your reduction test to do at a future time.
+If the first worm egg count came back as <50 e.p.g. then there's no need to carry out a reduction test.

 Moxidectin (Equest) is the preferred treatment for encysted redworm for most equines, particularly if targeting bots at the same time.
 There are circumstances where a 5 day course of fenbendazole (Panacur Equine Guard) is more appropriate - where moxidectin is contra-indicated and for youngstock who are also susceptible to ascarid infection.